SteezCram/Arma-Crypto-Binary/README.md

 Arma Crypto-Binary is repostory to interact with binary data in Arma 3.
 This repository contains several methods to transform a number to it's binary representation.
 Each binary representation is an array of string, because it's easier to apply the bitwise operation on them.

+With the byte converter, we can implement in Arma 3 base64 conversion, SHA algorithm, AES, Deflate compression algorithm, etc. The possibility are endless.

 ## Binary Data